-There are four items to check when this occurs.
+There are three items to check when this occurs.
 First, check to see if the cable is securely attached to both the RS-232 port on the logger and the serial port on the PC.
-Second, check to see that the cable is the DENT INSTRUMENTS supplied null modem cable (a standard RS-232 cable will not work).
-Third, make sure the correct communication port in the computer software is selected (use Tools; PC Setup...).
-Fourth, check the baud rate in the PC Setup (in software)-it must match the logger setting.
-Try the different baud rates.
-If none of these suggestions work, call a DENT Instruments Troubleshooter for further assistance.
+(Or, if using a USB to Serial Adapter, check the connections between the logger, RS-232 cable, USB adapter and PC.)
+Second, check to see that the cable is the DENT INSTRUMENTS supplied null modem cable or (a standard RS-232 cable will not work) null modem adapter is in place on the USB converter.
+Third, make sure the correct COM Port in the computer software is selected (use Tools > PC Setup...).
+If none of these suggestions work, call DENT Instruments' Tech Support (541.388.4774) for further assistance.